 We are committed to keeping children safe.
 We provide a safe environment in school for the children and promote good behaviour.
 The curriculum includes materials and activities designed to help children to develop self confidence, healthy attitudes and personal safety.
 All our staff have received ‘Child Protection’ training.

-The Child Protection Officer is Mrs. Stacey (Head teacher).
+The Child Protection Officer is Mrs. Clovis (Head teacher).

 The Safeguarding Governors are Miss.
-Cosgrove and Mr. Finch.
+Paulson and Mr. Finch.

 OFSTED 2015 reported: